Dr. Daniel Stone, MD FACOG

-This is a condition that occurs due to a lack of estrogen in the vaginal tissue.
-With this normal decline of estrogen that occurs after menopause, the vaginal and vulvar tissue can become thin and dry.
+Genitourinary Syndrome of Menopause occurs due to a lack of estrogen in the vaginal tissue, which occurs after menopause.
+The vaginal and vulvar tissue can become thin and dry.
 This can lead to vaginal dryness, pain with intercourse, increased sensitivity to the vaginal area and recurrent urinary tract infections.

 Dr. Stone will examine the vaginal and vulvar tissue.
 Signs of strophic skin include pale, smooth, and shiny skin in the vagina and vulva.

 What are the treatments for Genitourinary Syndrome of Menopause?

 Dr. Stone will discuss several treatments with you.
 Some simple changes could include using chemical-free soaps and detergents and wearing white cotton underwear.
 Lubrication can also be used to help reduce any dryness.

 If the above conservative treatments do not work, Dr. Stone will likely discuss vaginal estrogen with you.
 By adding estrogen directly to the skin, the skin lining thickens, and the natural lubrication will increase.
 Estrogen also changes the acidity of the vagina and can reduce the frequency of urinary tract infections and decrease vaginal dryness.

 What are the different forms of vaginal estrogen?